ThibaultGRAND/ThibaultGRAND/README.md

 # hey 👋

-- 🔭 I’m currently working on Toukan :)
+- 🔭 I’m currently working on SideProject :)
 - 🌱 I’m currently learn how to work
-- 📫 How to reach me: contact@thibault-grand.fr
+- 📫 How to reach me: contact@nexart.dev